Heewon-Hailey/COVID19-outbreak-simulator/README.md

 ## How to run
 Either download NetLogo or use web version NetLogo at https://ccl.northwestern.edu/netlogo/.
 For a brief look, I suggest to use the web version NetLogo by uploading the file.
+Compatible with NetLogo 6.2.2.

+In this project, I analysed the results from NetLogo in R. R studio is available at https://www.rstudio.com/products/rstudio/download/.

 <br>